Skip to Content

 Plants infected with leaf spots will have yellow leaves, and the leaves may drop.
 Most leaf-bearing plants are susceptible to this disease.

-The fungus of leaf spot can survive in plant debris and spread to other plants.
+The fungus of the leaf spot can survive in plant debris and spread to other plants.
 Properly treat or dispose of the infected plant to control the spread of the disease.

-Use a garden fungicide to treat the plant and change the pH balance to avoid the infections.
+Use a garden fungicide to treat the plant and change the pH balance to avoid infections.
 You can also use a tablespoon or two of baking soda and a teaspoon of mineral oil in a spray bottle of water.

 It occurs during moist and humid conditions and affects the new leaf tissues.
 Use a sulfur or copper fungicide to treat black spot and focus on the following: